apache/cordova-ios/README.md

 Uninstalling PhoneGapLib, PhoneGap.framework and the Xcode Templates
 --------------------------------------------------------------------

+Use the "Uninstall PhoneGap" app included in the PhoneGap iOS DMG file, OR:

 1. Launch "Terminal.app"
 2. Navigate to the folder where Makefile is (this folder)
 3. Type in "make uninstall" then press Enter